programminghistorian/ph-submissions/lessons/collaborative-blog-with-jekyll-github.md

 * rather than committing directly to your website's default repo branch, we'll show you a different method for [review and publishing](#review-and-publishing)

 ### Create a branch
-Our workflow has authors create a new branch before starting a new set of work, such as drafting a blog post, editing an existing webpage, or other code changes.
+Our workflow has authors create a new branch before starting new work such as drafting a blog post, editing an existing webpage, or other code changes.

 Visit the main page for your website's "repo" (repository).
 We'll use our demo repo, <https://github.com/scholarslab/CollabDemo>, as our example.